nngrey/kanban_app/README.md

-# kanban_app
+# kanban_app (react tutorial)

+More practive with react.
 Based on Survive.js tutorial at http://survivejs.com/webpack_react/introduction/